1 9 8 9 – 1 9 9 0 (UK)

 It took programmes such as the blackly comic Making Out – who needs a phalanx of stripe-shirted tossers when you’ve got Margi Clarke ruling the roost? – and the sitcom Get Back (featuring Ray Winstone, Larry Lamb and a youthful Kate Winslet) to tentatively bring the realities of recession, redundancy and retrenchment to an early 1990s audience.

 Indeed, seven years later on BBC2, a depiction of the hedonistic high-flying lifestyles of a bunch of ambitious 20-somethings was finally done right when we made the acquaintance of Anna, Miles, Milly, Egg and Warren and saw exactly what the denizens of Capital City lacked: a touch of basic humanity.
-Young City professionals need the likes of Amy Jenkins to represent them as real people.

 Capital City deserves recognition in a pantheon of underrepresented programming not because it is a laudable example of popular television but because of its political and pop-cultural literacy, because of its value as a historical document.